 1. Plastic Storage Bins That Seal Tightly

-- BUCKLE UP LATCHING – The heavy duty multi-buckle box latches strongly and securely onto the durable lid, separating...
+- BUCKLE UP LATCHING – The multi-buckle box latches strongly and securely onto the durable lid.
+Perfect for clothes...

 Store your RV sewer hoses in plastic storage bins that seal tightly.
 This will keep the odor and any water or mess inside the hoses.
 Get a container that will fit inside one of the outdoor storage bays of your RV.
 Clear bins are also helpful so that you can see what’s inside, especially if you access the hoses infrequently.